Are you networking this summer?

 After each coffee or phone call, make a note about what you talked about in your networking spreadsheet.
 This will make following up later much easier.

 - Networking Events

 There are a wealth of networking events you can attend this summer.

 Regularly read your Weekly Docket, look on the events tab in Symplicity for firm receptions, go to Bar Association events in your state, attend CLEs, go to Notre Dame Club events, and check with your undergrad alumni club for events as well.

 There are many great summer events listed in the events tab on symplicity.
-For example, I see that Kirkland & Ellis is hosting receptions in Chicago, Houston, Los Angeles, New York, San Francisco, and DC throughout June for diverse and female students.
+For example, I see that King & Spalding is hosting an event in New York and McGuire Woods is hosting an event in Chicago.
 Make checking this tab part of your daily routine.